YVishere/ReRight/README.md

 Current Progress:
 <pre>
+    - Established communication between the LLAMA model and the Unity game
     - Created TCP server files to enable communication between Python and C# scripts
     - Created custom movement mechanics from scratch
     - Created a base to implement collision physics